 7. Gamify compliance

-Stacey Marone is a freelance writer and contributor for Essay Scholaradvisor.
+About the Author: Stacey Marone is a freelance writer and contributor for Essay Scholaradvisor.
 In her free time, she also does volunteer work and organizes some activities for children.
-She likes travelling, exploring the world and helping people to make their life easier.
-You can follow her on twitter.
+She likes traveling, exploring the world and helping people to make their life easier.
+You can follow her on Twitter.